chopmo/rasmusrn.github.io/_drafts/determinism-and-fixed-point-math.markdown

   <img src="/assets/images/fan.jpg" style="width: 400px">
 </p>

 As we had hoped, the new environment begets new thoughts.
 It's very interesting how the mind is affected.
-Perhaps I'll write a full post about the experience when I get back home.
+Perhaps I will write a full post about the experience when I get back home.
 But enough with that.
-Today I'm going to talk about network synchronization, determinism, and fixed point math.
+Today I am going to talk about network synchronization, determinism, and fixed point math.

 ## Network synchronization